Bradley Iles

 Bradley Iles (born 23 August 1983) is a professional golfer from New Zealand who currently plays on the Nationwide Tour.

-Career
+Early life

 Iles was born in Murupara, New Zealand.
-He turned professional in 2005.
+At the age of 10, Iles got started with the game of golf due to his mother's influence.

+Professional career

+In 2005, Iles turned professional.
 Iles has never won on the Nationwide Tour, but has come close, losing in a two-hole playoff at the Knoxville Open to Kevin Johnson.